solana-labs/solana/docs/src/terminology.md

 ## bootstrap validator

 The server node ([validator](terminology.md#validator)) that produces the genesis (first) [block](terminology.md#block) of a block chain.

+## BPF loader

+The Solana program that owns and loads smart contract programs into validator memory.

 ## CBC block